Rudra review: Ajay Devgn is a portrait of badass brilliance as he shoulders this Disney Hotstar series

 Where to Watch: Disney Hotstar

-Review by: Russel D'Silva Also Read - Gangubai Kathiawadi: Sanjay Leela Bhansali recalls sex workers offering services at a rate of Rs 20 as a child; says, 'It is inhuman'
+Review by: Russel D'Silva (based on the first three episodes seen prior to release) Also Read - Gangubai Kathiawadi: Sanjay Leela Bhansali recalls sex workers offering services at a rate of Rs 20 as a child; says, 'It is inhuman'

 What's it about